Canada Tourist Visa

 Verified Guide

 Planning a trip to Canada as a Nigerian citizen?
-This guide covers everything you need for the Temporary Resident Visa application: required documents, current fees of CAD 185 (including biometrics), processing times of approximately 63 days, and strategies to improve your chances.
-With approval rates around 35% for Nigerian applicants, thorough preparation and strong documentation are essential for success.
+This guide covers everything you need for the visitor visa application: required documents, current fees of CAD 100 plus CAD 85 for biometrics, processing time of 12 weeks, and strategies to improve your approval chances.
+With a 55% approval rate for Nigerian applicants, thorough preparation is essential.

 Application Process